Collection and use of personal information

 When you visit our website or communicate with us by electronic means, we may also collect technical information about your interactions with us or our website, using cookies, pixels, logs and other techniques.
 This information may include information about your visit to our website, including the IP address of your computer and which browser you used to view our website, your operating system, Advertising IDs, location, language settings in browsers, the site you came from, keywords searched (if arriving from a search engine) or the number of page views.
 These data are used to both measure and improve the effectiveness of our website or enhance the experience for our visitors and clients.
 The technologies we use include:

-This site uses Google Analytics, which allows us to see information on user website activities including, but not limited to, page views, source and time spent on our website.
+The first time you visit our website with your browser, if you have not already consented, you will be presented with a consent banner asking your permission to process your personal data for various purposes.
+If you consent to processing for analytics, this website will use Google Analytics, which allows us to see information on user website activities including, but not limited to, page views, source and time spent on our website.
 This information is depersonalized and is displayed as numbers, meaning that it cannot be tracked back to individuals.
-You may opt out of our use of Google Analytics by visiting the Google Analytics opt-out page.

 Google Ad Manager